 Ecological footprint (EF) is a measure of the demands that an individual or a group of persons make on global natural resources.
 In 1996, Wackernagel and Rees came up with the concept in a book called Our Ecological Footprint.

-For instance, based on 2014 data, Qatar topped the list with an EF of 15.5 gha/person compared to Haiti at 0.7 gha/person.
-The values reflect different lifestyles with overconsumption on one hand and poverty on the other hand.
+For instance, based on 2014 data, Qatar topped the list with an EF value of 15.5 gha/person compared to Haiti at 0.7 gha/person.
+The values reflect different lifestyles with overconsumption on the one hand and poverty on the other hand.

-People in Qatar enjoy an extravagant lifestyle and use a lot of energy for pumping water.
+As it is, people in Qatar enjoy an extravagant lifestyle and use a lot of energy for pumping water.
 In this way, they have a far greater impact on the Earth’s resources compared to people in poor regions who do not even have access to food and water.

-In 2008, a review by the European Commission acknowledged the limitations of the model but concluded that when used with other environmental indicators, the EF can be a good tool.
+In 2008, a review by the European Commission acknowledged the limitations of the model but concluded that when we use it with other environmental indicators, the EF can be a good tool.
 Many businesses like Walmart and governments like the UAE have now embraced the concept and are using it as a measure to decrease their unsustainable practices.